 - Takeout orders for a specific restaurant

 Food delivery apps have spread throughout the country and become extremely popular in New York, but they are not the only delivery drivers on the road.
 Many restaurants still operate their own delivery services by phone or online.
 This is especially common for pizza delivery companies who want to control the delivery times and expectations of customers.
-Sadly, most drivers are not given specialized training for navigating New York roads and can become involved in an accident.
+Sadly, most drivers are not given specialized training for navigating New York roads and can become involved in a crash.

 Driving in New York City can be stressful, especially for delivery drivers.
 They are expected to stick to tight schedules, take as many orders as possible to maximize their payout, ensure the food is delivered safely, and meet every customer’s demands, as many rely on customer tips and ratings.
 Their safe driving habits can quickly be pushed aside during a delivery, resulting in: